Russell-Shean/Taiwan_COVID-19/README.md

 Maps and gifs script
 - Makes animated maps of daily incidence by district
 - Makes a shiny that allows users to select date and view incidence by district for that day
  - Shiny: I need help.
-I can make them, but I can't figure out how to upload them~~~
+I can make them, but I can't figure out how to upload them...

 ## Workflow